Reduce Stress and Improve Productivity

 As reflected in the 2001 BOMA/CEL Tenant Satisfaction “A-List Award” – “appearance and condition of the property” is a top category of evaluation among building tenants.
 Studies out of England’s Oxford Brookes University reinforce that indoor plants offer a guarantee of positively enhancing peoples’ perceptions of a building, while those perceptions are less positive in the absence of plants.

-Remind workforce of favorite hobby/42% choose plants to personalize their workspaces.
+In a survey conducted by Opinion Research Corporation of Princeton, New Jersey, in a survey of 1,008 American men and women, 42% choose plants to personalize their workspaces.
 Data indicates that in order to attract and retain top employees, workplaces must include aspects of what inspires employees during their “off” time.
 Gallup polls indicate that 2/3 of the American workforce cite gardening as their favorite hobby.
 It logically follows, then, that plants should be included in the workplace.
-42% figure taken from a survey conducted by Opinion Research Corporation of Princeton, New Jersey.
-1,008 American men and women were surveyed.

 Live Plants Cost Less to Maintain than Artificial Plants